rsobon/TestableCode/README.md

 - We can test both the `Pokemon` entity and `ImportingStatus` thanks to extracting logic to isolated class

 Conclusion?
-- We can't test the Timestamp property of Entity class and Console.WriteLine because they are tightly coupled
+- We can't test the Timestamp property of Pokemon entity and Console.WriteLine because they are tightly coupled

 ## Example 3